Consed--A Finishing Package (Editor, Autofinish, Autoreport, Autoedit, and Align Reads To Reference Sequence)

 ls -l

 to see the size of the transferred file.
 Look on the web page to see how large the file should be.
-If the file is not completely transferred, then try again.
-If you try 3 times and still can't get a complete copy, notify me at dgordon at u.washington.edu
+If the file is not completely transferred, try again.

-(This MUST be done on a Unix, not Windows, computer due to extra characters that Windows puts on every line.)
+(This MUST be done on a Linux/Macosx/Solaris, not Windows, computer due to extra characters that Windows puts on every line.)

 All bug reports and suggestions for improvement are appreciated.